Rick Barnes 1998-2014

 Jan.
 26, 2004: Brandon Mouton nailed a three-pointer as time expired in regulation to force overtime, and the Longhorns went on to record a 62-61 victory against No. 13 Texas Tech before a sellout crowd in Lubbock and an ESPN “Big Monday” national television audience.
 After two Ronald Ross free throws gave Tech a 55-52 lead with 3.2 seconds left, Brian Boddicker rifled the inbounds pass beyond half-court to Royal Ivey who promptly called timeout.
 Ivey then tossed a crosscourt pass to Mouton who took one dribble and launched a deep three-pointer that found the net at the buzzer.

-Coach Barnes makes some changes in the lineup in 2004 by move P.J.
+Coach Barnes made some changes in the lineup in 2004 by moving P.J.
 Tucker from power forward to wingman.
 This team struggled with internal issues.
 Tucker had academic issues, Alridge suffered knee problems, and Klotz was suspended for a game for hitting a Memphis player.
-Texas is one and done in the Big 12 tournament and barely makes the NCAA race to the championship.
+Texas is one-and-done in the Big 12 tournament and barely makes the NCAA race to the championship.

 MOMENT NO. 39

-March 20, 2004: Royal Ivey posts a team-high 17 points, including 9-of-10 free throws, to pace the Longhorns to a 78-75 win against No. 18 North Carolina in a NCAA Second Round game in Denver.
+March 20, 2004: Royal Ivey posts a team-high 17 points, including 9-of-10 free throws, to pace the Longhorns to a 78-75 win against No. 18 North Carolina in an NCAA second-round game in Denver.
 The victory sends Texas to the “Sweet 16” for a third consecutive year, a first in school history.

 MOMENT NO. 65